 Usher syndrome is named after the British eye surgeon who first described it in 1914.
 It is a rare, inherited disorder that causes deafness and gradual vision loss.
 It can also affect balance.

 Scientists have identified three types of Usher syndrome (1, 2 and 3).
 Babies with Usher syndrome are born deaf or hard-of-hearing.
 The vision loss develops during childhood or adolescence.

 The different types of Usher syndrome are divided by the degree of hearing and vision loss, the age when vision loss occurs and how quickly it progresses, and whether balance problems are present.
 Within the three main types of Usher syndrome, there are individual differences in symptoms and how quickly the condition progresses.

 How common is Usher syndrome?

-The National Institutes of Health reports that 3 to 6 percent of all children who are deaf and 3 to 6 percent of children who are hard-of-hearing have Usher syndrome.
+The National Institutes of Health reports that 3% to 6% of all children who are deaf and 3% to 6% of children who are hard-of-hearing have Usher syndrome.
 In developed countries such as the United States, about four babies in every 100,000 born have Usher syndrome.

 What causes Usher syndrome?

 Scientists now know that Usher syndrome is inherited, which means it is passed from parents to children, and is caused by changes, called mutations, in genes.
 Genes are the chemically coded instructions in cells that tell cells what to do.
 The human body contains 20,000 to 25,000 genes.
 Every person has two copies of each gene, one from each parent.

 Usher syndrome is an autosomal recessive disorder.
 This means: